StackStorm/st2docs/docs/source/troubleshooting/ssh.rst

   chmod 600 /home/stanley/.ssh/config
   chmod 600 /home/stanley/.ssh/id_rsa

-If you are looking to do ssh bastion forwarding, while allowing SSH to resolve automatically the correct keys based on hostname (eg. to dynamically support environments where a ssh hosts are set in your ssh_config file):
+If you are using--or planning to use--bastion forwarding to get to target hosts in your network, then you either need to pass the ``bastion_host`` parameter to each action, or configure ssh to automatically use bastion forwarding.

-This is a sample ssh config that is known to work with bastion forwarding.
+In the latter case, you to validate that your ssh config file(s) are valid and they include the appropriate ``IdentityFile`` definitions.
+For example, consider this ssh config file with different ssh keys for the bastion and the target hosts (``10.1.*`` in our example).
+This allows SSH to resolve automatically the correct keys based on hostname.

 .. code-block:: ssh-config